CAT 124

 Wednesday 11:00 a.m.-1:50 p.m.

-In this hands-on, experiential learning course you will be challenged to not only learn about important global issues, but to take local action to help solve them through a grassroots, social impact campaign.
-In the first part of the class, you will work in groups to identify and research a specific local issue to address.
-In the second part of the class, you will learn about various approaches and theories of social change that will inform the development of your group's Action Plan.
-Each Action Plan will be unique, but may include such activities as: volunteering, creating a media campaign, organizing a rally, or doing political advocacy, among other things.
+Supported by funding from Project Pericle, this hands-on, experiential learning course will challenge you to not only learn about important global issues but to take local action to help solve them through a media-based social impact campaign.
+In the first part of the class, you will work in groups to identify and research a specific global-local issue to address.
+In the second part of the class, you will learn about various media-based approaches and theories of social change that will inform the development of your group's campaign.
+You will then create and execute a strategic media campaign, focusing on either correcting misinformation or educating the public on the issue you've chosen.
+Each campaign will culminate in the production of a mini-documentary designed to inject an evidence-based narrative into our local media ecosystem, supplemented by a targeted social media campaign.
 Finally, we will end the class by analyzing our campaigns and reflecting on their impact and sustainability.
 Ultimately, this class will push you to think individually and collectively to form original ideas that build off of established knowledge and practices.
-As such, you will improve your critical thinking, perspective taking, and research skills while simultaneously giving yourself an opportunity to develop important professional attributes such as public communication, strategic planning, and delegation.
+As such, you will not only sharpen your research, analytical, and communication skills but also be empowered with a stronger sense of global and civic agency in the digital age.

 View the Spring 2023 highlights of this CAT 124 course!